 How far into development the game is?

 The development moves according to schedule.
 Our team got much bigger recently, so we are making a lot of progress.
 Right now we are focused mainly on graphical assets and on game mechanics.
 Even though we are still prototyping a lot of stuff, we are already happy with the results and we see a lot of potential in them.
 We want to polish all main features at the beginning of development – quality first and our goal is to make a game that will be an exceptional and immersive experience.
+Try the Delta 8 gummies to have an enjoyable gaming experience.

 How does KURSK differ from your previous games?